From Paris to Giverny: 4 Best Ways to Get There

 To see the gardens at the peak of their beauty, visit during the springtime or summer.
 Daffodils and tulips bloom in April; wisteria, irises and geraniums blossom in May; and roses and poppies burst onto the scene in June.
 During summertime (beginning in July), the famous water lilies appear in the garden's pond, and it's easy to see the inspiration for Monet's paintings.

-This recommended, guided half-day trip departs from the tour agency near the Louvre Museum.
+This recommended guided half-day trip departs in front of the Pullman Paris Eiffel Tower Hotel in the 15th arrondissement.
 You can choose a morning or afternoon departure time.
 Traveling by luxury coach, the ride from Paris to Giverny is about one hour and 30 minutes each way.

 The half-day tour takes five hours in total.
-It's a great choice for travelers who do not want to spend an entire day visiting Giverny from Paris.
+It's a great choice for travelers who do not want to spend an entire day visiting Giverny.

 2. From Paris to Giverny by Small-Group Transfer